What Happens to Your Body When You Eat Chocolate

 Research backs this up, demonstrating that moderate chocolate consumption (up to six servings a week) can help lower your risk of rapid heart rate, which can lead to heart problems or stroke.
 Another study confirms this, showing a tasty chocolate bar can lower your risk of coronary heart disease, stroke, and diabetes, as long as you keep servings to six or less per week.

 Inflammation can lead to lots of health issues, from diseases to headaches to sore muscles and tendons.
 Chocolate can provide an anti-inflammatory effect throughout your system, helping to stave off diseases and keep you healthy.
-One study found that the cocoa polyphenols positively regulate the bacterial composition of the intestine—increasing the number of good gut bacteria—which can trigger this anti-inflammatory response.
+One study found that cocoa polyphenols positively regulate the bacterial composition of the intestine—increasing the number of good gut bacteria—which can trigger this anti-inflammatory response.
 It's no wonder dark chocolate is on our list of the 30 Best Anti-Inflammatory Foods!

 One study published in the Journal of the American Heart Association offers evidence that chocolate polyphenols can increase blood flow.
-By widening your blood vessels and increasing blood flow, Msora-Kasago explains that this can help decrease your risk of blood clots.
+By widening your blood vessels and increasing blood flow, it can help decrease your risk of blood clots, Msora-Kasago explains.

-Besides just making you smile when you eat it, there's lots of research around chocolate's effects on the brain.
-"Chocolate helps regulate the feel-good hormone serotonin and dopamine, and can lift mood," Msora-Kasago says.
+Besides making you smile when you eat it, chocolate also has positive effects on the brain.
+"Chocolate helps regulate the feel-good hormone serotonin and dopamine and can lift mood," Msora-Kasago says.

-Researchers link cocoa to improved attention, processing speed, and memory.
+Researchers have linked cocoa to improved attention, processing speed, and memory.
 Meanwhile, other science says it can keep your cognition in top shape.
-Msora-Kasago mentions researchers are looking into its link to fighting off Alzheimer's.
+Msora-Kasago mentions that researchers are looking into its link to fighting off Alzheimer's.

 "For weight management, chocolate may play a role in reducing insulin resistance and keeping blood sugar levels in check," Msora-Kasago says.